sofiapoh/react-dynamic-data-workshop/README.md

 ### Lifecycle and rendering

-We've heard about React effects already, they are a place to do side-effects.
+We've heard about React effects already, they are a place to do side-effects such as fetching data.
 In our case we'll want to run a data fetching function once the component mounts into the dom.
 Sounds familiar?
 Let's create an effect with `React.useEffect()` where we'll call `getUserData`.

 ```javascript
 React.useEffect(() => {